kokoko3k/koko-aio-slang/docs-ng.md

             I observed that a value of 0.17 does a good job for low-res games rendered at 1080p height.
             Any value > 0.0 disables the, following functions: Slotmask(fake) and Deconvergence Y Slotmask(fake) offset(*):
-            This will cause every cell to be vertically shifted by the configured amount to emulate a slotmask phosphors layout.
+            This will cause every triad to be vertically shifted by the configured amount to fake a slotmask phosphors layout.
-            It is true that for accurate reproduction of them, slotmasks are commonly emulated at screen size, but this causes, on low resolution displays, weird artifacts, primarily when using curvature and when you try to draw scanlines -and- slotmasks.
+            It is true that for accurate reproduction of them, slotmasks are commonly emulated at screen size, but on low resolution displays this may cause weird artifacts.
-            Here there is an added value given by the fact that the shift itself can be relative to not only to the screen pixel height, but to game pixel height. (**) By selecting Y resolution=0 (so core coordinates**) and enabling this slotmask offset, you will have a staggered scanline.
+            Here there is an added value given by the fact that the shift itself can be made relative to game pixel height. (**) By selecting Y resolution=0 (so core coordinates**) and enabling this slotmask offset, you will have a staggered scanline.
             This allows you to not drawing a scanline -and- a slotmask, but to draw a "slotmasked" scanline.
-            While this does not exist at all in crt technology, it greatly mitigates the artifacts just explained while producing a fairly convincing effect, very similar to a screen with visible scanlines and visible slotmask.
+            While this does not exist at all in crt technology, it greatly mitigates the afromentioned artifacts, and produces a fairly convincing scanlined+slotmasked effect.
+        Slotmask(fake) width override (0=no override)
+            The previous effect staggers scanlines at "triad width interval", but here you can alter that interval.
+            Setting an interval of 1.0 can be used to hide moire patterns.
         Deconvergence Y: R,G,B phosphor"
             This emulates Y deconvergence on phosphor level rather than on image level as seen in the previous deconvergence section.